We're a boutique law firm - which means you get to work directly with one of our founding partners.

 Moreover, our team of divorce lawyers truly empathize with what you’re going through, and are your support network.
 We are on your side – and in addition, we offer flexible payment plans so you never have to worry about money.
 We help you get the best outcome, with over 50 years of experience as a law firm – we’ve seen virtually every type of divorce and matrimony case.
 We don’t take a cookie cutter approach to law – we treat each case differently, based on it’s merits.
 Our goal isn’t to simply rush your case to completion – our goal is to get you the best possible settlement possible.

-Our law group is one of the few Queens county firms to have a perfect 5 star rating with top Queens county divorce lawyer rating services like Avvo, Super Lawyers, Top Lawyers, Yelp, Google Places, and other high profile websites.
+Our law group is one of the few Queens county divorce law firms to have a perfect 5 star rating with top Queens divorce lawyer rating services like Avvo, Super Lawyers, Top Lawyers, Yelp, Google Places, and other high profile websites.
 If they can trust us, so can you.

 24/7 Divorce Assistance